smlsvnssn/ouml/README.md

 If the observable holds a primitive value, it has a `value` property, otherwise values are accessed just like a regular object or array.
 The observable also holds `Symbol`s for `observable`, `extendable` and `primitive`, used internally, and for easier debugging.

+You can also call `observe` directly on an observable object (`observe` is not a proper property on the object though, this is handled by the getter in the `Proxy`).

 ### Observer object

 `observe()` returns observers, holding the current value of the observed observable, and a few methods and properties for flow control.
 You don't need to save a reference to the object, but it might come in handy if you want to stop observing later on.